 The family appears to want to understandably have privacy at this time while they mourn their loved one and await answers for what happened on this fateful Friday morning.

-South Carolina Highway Patrol and other local authorities have only released the driver’s name and the detail that the accident only involved a single vehicle.
+Florida Highway Patrol and other local authorities have only released the driver’s name and the detail that the accident only involved a single vehicle.
 It is known she died, but it is not known what the extent of her injuries were or if they were what ultimately led to her death.

 Canzoneri was married for 20 years to James Canzoneri.
 He only mentioned to the press that the two had been married this long and that they have three sons together: Jack who is 12, Nicolas who is 15 and James Jr. who is 18.
 The press has not spoken to the children or heard anything about what they have to say.